-Marist College students will participate in a new program aimed at cooking and delivering tasty meals to families in the local community.
+Marist College students are participating in a new program aimed at cooking and delivering tasty meals to families in the local community.

-Community Meals will see the College working in partnership with the Kambah St Vincent de Paul Conference and Mary Help of Christians Parish in Pearce to identify the needs within the local community, and arrange delivery of meals to families in need of support.
+Community Meals sees the College working in partnership with the Kambah St Vincent de Paul Conference and Mary Help of Christians Parish in Pearce to identify the needs within the local community, and arrange delivery of meals to families in need of support.

 Nathan Ahearne, Director of Faith Formation, said “Members of our Senior Vinnies group, which includes students from Years 11 and 12, have been showing great enthusiasm and will play an important role in this initiative, from helping to raise funds to purchase ingredients to cooking and freezing the meals.”